b-adiguzel44/DigitalVault/README.md

 ![screenshot_DV](https://user-images.githubusercontent.com/56561641/118130195-c81b4a80-b405-11eb-85b2-3f9a9adb8b38.PNG)

 ## Rules
 The password of the digital vault is a 10-digit series of numbers.
-It is known that the following rules are followed when determining the password of the safe.
+It is known that the following rules are followed when determining the password of the vault.

 * The first digit of the password indicates how many zeros are used on the password.
 * The second digit of the password indicates how many ones are used on the password.